 Dawn McMillan is a writer of fiction and non-fiction for children.
 Many of her books have a focus on animals and evoke New Zealand's natural environment.
 McMillan’s most successful book, Why Do Dogs Sniff Bottoms?, illustrated by Ross Kinnaird, won the Children's Choice Award at the 2003 New Zealand Post Children's Book Awards, now known as the New Zealand Book Awards for Children and Young Adults, and was awarded the Booksellers NZ Gold medal in 2005.
-She has published over 15 picture books and over 140 educational readers, which are used in schools in New Zealand, Australia, the United States and Canada.
+She has published 26 picture books and over 200 readers and educational scripts, which are used in schools in New Zealand, Australia, the United States and Canada.

 Place of residence: Thames, New Zealand

 McMillan, Dawn (1943 –) is a writer of fiction and non-fiction for children.
 She has worked as a public relations officer, a community arts coordinator, and a teacher.
 Many of her books have a focus on animals and evoke New Zealand's natural environment.

-Sea Secrets (Reed, 1998), tells the story of a girl’s relationship with her grandmother which is changed forever when the girl’s family move to Australia.
+Sea Secrets (Reed, 1998), her first picture book, tells the story of a girl’s relationship with her grandmother which is changed forever when the girl’s family move to Australia.
 It was illustrated by Julia Crouth.
 ‘This is a delightful and moving story about shared lives that can be disrupted when people move away...’ writes Amanda McAucliffe in the Evening Standard.
 ‘The message that love and understanding are more important than proximity is beautifully told.’
 It was translated into Spanish with illustrations by Enrique Narciso Cordero Pérez in 2006.

 Stranded (Reed, 1999) is a non-fiction account of a whale stranding, illustrated with photographs by Ingrid Visser.
 Heather Verstappen writes in the Nelson Mail: ‘With the help of clear, colourful photographs and down-to-earth text, this book explains why whales behave this way and offers advice on how best to assist.’